The Best Coffee Chillers for Fast and Undiluted Iced Coffee

 Zoku Instant Iced Coffee Maker

-The Zoku Instant Iced Coffee Maker is actually a coffee chiller cup.
-This cooler holds 12 ounces of coffee.
-The Zoku looks quite like any other insulated travel coffee cup.
+The Zoku Instant Iced Coffee Maker is essentially a coffee chiller cup, designed to hold 12 ounces of coffee.
+At first glance, the Zoku resembles a typical insulated travel coffee cup.

-The difference here is that the Zoku contains a stainless steel core to cool your drinks.
-You simply take out the core and put it in the freezer, for at least 8 hours.
-Overnight is ideal.
-Then, when you are ready for your iced coffee, you take it out of the freezer and place it into the protective plastic sleeve.
-You can the brew your filter coffee or shot of espresso directly into the cup.
-Simply screw on the lid and you’re good to go.
-Your coffee will be cooled in 7-8 minutes.
+The key difference is its stainless steel core, which cools your drinks efficiently.
+To use, remove the core and place it in the freezer for at least 8 hours, ideally overnight.
+When you’re ready for iced coffee, insert the frozen core into the protective plastic sleeve.
+Brew your filter coffee or shot of espresso directly into the cup.
+According to the Specialty Coffee Association, a standard espresso shot is brewed at 9 bars of pressure.
+Simply screw on the lid, and your coffee will be cooled in approximately 7-8 minutes.

-We have found that a handy tip is to buy two Zoku coffee makers, so that you can alternate without having to wait for the steel core to refreeze.
+A practical tip is to purchase two Zoku coffee makers, allowing you to alternate between them without waiting for the steel core to refreeze.

 zoku coffee chiller tumbler